 Predator plague cycle

-In this irregular cycle, heavy seeding leads to a rapid increase in predator numbers.
-The predators turn to birds for food, threatening native species survival.
+In this irregular cycle, heavy seeding leads to a rapid surge in stoat and rat numbers.
+The predators turn to native wildlife for food, threatening the survival of birds, bats and insects.

-Beech masting is the mass fruiting of beech trees triggered by a summer warmer than the previous one.
+Beech masting is the seeding of beech trees triggered by a summer warmer than the previous one.
 Some other plants such as rimu and tussocks also mast.

 Beech is New Zealand's dominant forest type.
-When it masts, the abundance of seed leads to much higher rodent and stoat numbers.
-These introduced pests prey on our endangered birds.
-Our control programmes protect our native wildlife from predators.
+When it masts, the abundance of seed causes plagues of rats and stoats.
+These introduced predators prey on our endangered wildlife.
+Our predator control programmes protect our native wildlife from predators.

 Climate change with more variable weather may increase the chance of a temperature difference between summers and make forest masts more common.